sampsyo/cs6120/content/2023-12-09-allo-amc/index.md

 ## Conclusion

 The project was by and large a success, because we have achieved a much higher level of automation in evaluating the AMC+Calyx toolflow.
-Being able to write HLS kernels with `numpy` and run the RTL simulation as a normal function call greatly reduces the amount of effort in adding a new test case.
+Being able to write HLS kernels with `numpy` and run the RTL simulation as a normal function call greatly reduces the amount of effort in adding test cases.
 Moreover, the `.dump_vcd()` and `.get_resource_estimates()` provide more tools for debugging without having to manually interact with the synthesis tools.
+We are optimistic that having Allo as a frontend will accelerate the development of AMC.

+Both Allo and AMC are ongoing developments that are not ready to be open sourced.
+However, [the HCL dialect](https://github.com/cornell-zhang/hcl-dialect), [CIRCT](https://github.com/llvm/circt), and [Calyx](https://github.com/cucapra/calyx) all have public GitHub repositories.